nopnop2002/python-esp8266/README.md

  As long as pyserial works, distribution doesn't matter.

 - ESP8266 module like ESP01
- ESP8266 has 1MB FLASH and 4MB FLASH (or more) SoCs, but it doesn't matter.
+ ESP8266 has SoCs with 1MB Flash (like ESP01) and 4MB Flash (like ESP12), it doesn't matter.

 - UART-USB converter